ImamaSarwar/Philox/README.md

-# Philox – Centralized Volunteering Platform
+# Philox - A Community Service/Volunteering Hub

 Philox is a centralized volunteering platform developed using **JavaFX** that connects Pakistani citizens with verified social welfare organizations.
 The system streamlines the discovery, management, and tracking of volunteer opportunities through a transparent and user-friendly digital platform.